golemfactory/golem-architecture/standards/3-commercial/com/pricing/linear-model.md

 The order of the counters in the `golem.com.usage.vector` is important.
 The same order is used for the price coefficient array, so the coefficient on position n (`coeff_n`) corresponds to the usage counter on position n (`counter_n`).
 The provider will report the consumption also using this order.

+Usage counters are reported from the moment ExeUnit process starts.

 ## Price Coefficients

 Price coefficients `golem.com.pricing.model.linear.coeffs` on the other side, contain prices of specific counters declared in the `usage` vector.
 Notice that the `coeffs` array has one element more than the `counters` vector, which always represents a fixed cost for starting an Activity.
 These values are decided by the provider and are subject to the agreement.